Permutation Wordle: Eulerian numbers

-\begin{proof}[Proof of Theorem~\ref{thm:one-perm}] Let $\sigma$ be the setter's permutation; we run \basicstrat, producing a series of guesses $\gamma_1$, \ldots, $\gamma_r$ for some $r$ with $\gamma_r = \sigma$.
-Define the set $R_k$ to be the values that $\gamma_k$ places further right than $\sigma$ does:
+\begin{proof}[Proof of Lemma~\ref{lemma:one-perm}] Let $\sigma$ be the setter's permutation.
+Run \basicstrat, producing a series of guesses $\gamma_1$, \ldots, $\gamma_r$ for some $r$ with $\gamma_r = \sigma$.
+Recall that $U_k$ is the set of positions where $\gamma_k$ agrees with $\sigma$ and $R_k$ is the set of values that $\gamma_k$ places further right than $\sigma$ does.
+(The values in $R_k$ are highlighted in Figure~\ref{fig-n9-circles}.)
+Let $L_k$ be the misplaced values that are not in $R_k$: the values that $\gamma_k$ places further to the left than $\sigma$ does.